 --

 It's yet again time to talk about a handy-dandy book I've read in the past week and today, I'm talking about not a novella or a wattpad story.
 I'm going to talk to you about a journal.
-And that journal is The Isobel Journal by Isobel Harrop.
+And that journal is The Isobel Journal by Isobel Harrop.book information:

 THE ISOBEL JOURNAL is no ordinary snapshot of a contemporary teenage life.
 A charming and vivid narrative scrapbook of the eighteen-year-old author's sketches, mini-graphic novels, photographs and captions, it captures her wit, her observations and her creative talent as she takes us through the three central themes in her life: 'Love', 'Friends, Art and Otters' and 'Me'.